Music composed by Virgil Thomson.

 Stoney has two segments.
 He talks about how these Farm Security Administration films were extremely popular when shown to the audiences everywhere they were exhibited, and Thomson's use of tunes such as the Doxology.
 Also, he speaks about The New Deal and the race problems at that time.

 Fussell discusses Thomson's composing style and tells a few humorous anecdotes about his friend.
 Mention is made by Fussell of what he calls the Thomson and Copland "friendly rivalry" with their film music.
 Joseph Horowitz, who looks very awkward sitting next to Charles Fussell, interjects too many of his own pronouncements, such as overstating the importance of Thomson's film scores compared to Copland.
 Surely the Thomson scores were important and perhaps influential, but they did not have the same impact as Copland's film scores, such as OUR TOWN.
-This type of simpler film scoring was brought to a higher level by Copland.
-The use of smaller instrumental ensemble employed in the Thomson film scores was not at all like the larger Hollywood sound of such composers as Steiner, Korngold or Newman in the 1930s.
+Nevertheless, the use of smaller instrumental ensemble employed in the Thomson film scores was not at all like the larger Hollywood sound of such composers as Steiner, Korngold or Newman in the 1930s.

 The two films themselves look clear and sharp and the soundtracks offer a choice of 2.0 Dolby Stereo, 5.1 Dolby Surround, or 5.1 DTS Surround.
 There is also the original beginning and ending of THE PLOW available on separate menus.